AdaCore/spark2014/docs/ug/alfa.rst

 user can review the results of this automatic detection, and require that some subprograms are fully in Alfa (leading to an error if not).

+.. _summary file:

 Summary File
 ^^^^^^^^^^^^

-The information of which subprograms are fully in Alfa and which are not is stored in a file with extension .alfa for review by the user.
-For those subprograms not fully in Alfa, it also records in the same file whether:
+The information of which subprograms are fully in Alfa and which are not, as well as whether the features used in subprograms are alread implemented or not, is stored in a file with extension .alfa for review by the user, and to produce global :ref:`project statistics`.

-* the subprogram uses constructs not in Alfa (e.g. access types);
+GNATprove details which features not in Alfa are used (using parentheses):

+* access: access types and dereferences;
+* ambiguous expr: ambiguous expression;
+* deallocation: unchecked deallocation;
+* dynamic allocation: dynamic allocation;
+* exception: raising and catching exceptions;
+* indirect call: indirect call;
+* tasking: tasking;
+* unchecked conversion: unchecked conversion;
+* unsupported construct: any other unsupported construct.

-* the subprogram uses constructs in Alfa but not yet implemented.
+GNATprove details which features in Alfa but not yes implemented are used

-In the second case, GNATprove also outputs when possible more precise information on the features that should be implemented so that this subprogram is fully in Alfa:
+[using brackets]:

+* aggregate: array or record aggregate;
+* arithmetic operation: arithmetic operation;
+* array subtype: array subtype;
+* attribute: not yet implemented attribute;
+* block statement: block declare statement;
-* slice: array slices;
+* concatenation: array concatenation;
+* conversion: type conversion;
-* container: formal containers;
+* container: formal container;
-* discriminant: discriminant records;
+* discriminant: discriminant record;
 * dispatch: dispatching;
-* block statement: block declare statements;
+* expression with action: expression with action;
+* float: float;
-* generic: generics;
+* generic: generic;
-* impure function: functions which write to global variables.
+* impure function: functions which write to variables other than parameters;
+* logic function: call to regular function (not an expression function) in annotation;
+* modular: modular integer type;
+* non static range: non static range in type;
+* 'Old attribute: 'Old attribute applied to something else than object name;
+* pragma: not yet implemented pragma;
+* qualification: type qualification;
+* representation clause: representation clause;
+* slice: array slice;
+* string literal: string literal;
-* tagged: tagged types
+* tagged type: tagged type;
+* not yet implemented: any other not yet implemented construct.

 As an example, consider the following code::